 Average Order Value

 If your average order value is $50 or under, it will be much more difficult to make a profit through Facebook ads.
-Your overall Facebook ads cost varies based on what you’re trying to sell versus what your advertising budget may be.
+You will find that your ROAS is likely between 1X and 2X, which just isn’t profitable for most businesses.

 What Is Your Desired Facebook Ads Objective?